Sacred Selfishness

 What if the most radical act of leadership isn’t doing more, but choosing yourself?

-Not as ego.
-Not as indulgence.
-But as sacred selfishness – the quiet, unapologetic devotion to your own energy, expression, and evolution.
+Not as ego or indulgence, but as sacred selfishness — the quiet, unapologetic devotion to your own energy, expression, and evolution.

 The Oxygen Mask of Magnificence

-Psychologist Arlie Hochschild’s research on emotional labour (1983) helps explain why.
-When leaders constantly absorb others’ needs – soothing anxieties, holding conflict, maintaining stability – without attending to their own, burnout is not a matter of if, but when.
+Psychologist Arlie Hochschild’s research on emotional labour helps explain why.
+When we absorb others’ emotions without tending to our own, burnout isn’t a matter of if, but when.
 Over-functioning erodes not just wellbeing, but identity.
-Leaders become containers rather than creators.
 Reliability replaces vitality.

 The Return to Self